 What does FAQ schema have to do with agentic SEO?

 FAQ schema serves both AEO and agentic SEO, but the type of questions matters for each.
-AEO benefits from informational FAQs that match user queries: “What is AEO?” or “How does AI search work?”
-Agentic SEO benefits from evaluation FAQs that answer the questions an agent would ask when comparing vendors: “Do you serve clients outside San Diego?” or “What is your minimum project size?”
+AEO benefits from informational FAQs that match user queries: ‘What is AEO?’ or ‘How does AI search work?’
+Agentic SEO benefits from evaluation FAQs that answer the questions an agent asks when comparing vendors: ‘Do you serve clients outside San Diego?’ or ‘What is your minimum project size?’
 Adding evaluation-focused FAQ sections to service pages, with schema markup, gives AI agents directly extractable data points that accelerate vendor selection.

 Do both strategies require ongoing maintenance?

 Yes.
 AEO requires ongoing content refreshes to maintain freshness signals, new posts to expand topical authority, and regular monitoring of citation frequency across AI platforms.
 Agentic SEO requires keeping pricing data current, updating service schema when offerings change, and maintaining entity consistency as your business evolves.
-Both strategies benefit from monthly audits: checking what AI engines and agents say about your business, identifying gaps, and prioritizing fixes based on which gaps cost the most visibility.
+As agentic commerce protocols evolve through 2026 and beyond, businesses will also need to monitor protocol updates and ensure their infrastructure stays compatible.
+Both strategies benefit from monthly audits.